LPSim/backend/README.en.md

 3. Modify the `Match.config` if specific configurations are necessary.
 4. Once the decks are set, initiate the match using the `Match.start` function.
    This initializes the match according to the configurations and decks.
-   If error occured (e.g. deck is not valid), it will return False and detailed error message.
+   If error occurred (e.g. deck is not valid), it will return False and detailed error message.
 5. Progress through the match by employing the `Match.step` function.
    By default, the step function will continually execute until the match